 It’s unlikely that your dog will have a bad reaction to Bengay.
 Just follow common sense guidelines and watch for gastrointestinal changes.
 When most dogs are sick their appetite is likely to suffer.

 Keep Fido well-hydrated at all times.
 If you’re here because a pet consumed a lot of Bengay, get some help immediately.
-It’s a no-brainer to get professional assistance if your dog is in trouble.
+Get professional assistance if your dog is in trouble.

 Regarding Similar Medicines